nationalarchives/ds-wagtail-frontend-django/README.md

 ## Initial project setup (do this once)

-- Run `python -m venv venv && source venv/bin/activate  && pip install -r requirements.txt`
+- Run `python -m venv venv && source venv/bin/activate  && pip install -r requirements-dev.txt`

 ## Running the project (do this everytime you need to run the project)